Sharing is caring!

 Click HERE to save this post for later.

-What is the Gut Microbiome #microbiome #guthealth #human agutsygirl.com
+What is the gut microbiome agutsygirl.com

-According to this, 95 percent of human microbes are found in the gut.
 So now you can understand why the gut is at the top of microbiome research.

 The microorganisms living inside the gastrointestinal tract amount to around 4 pounds of biomass.